osl-incubator/scicookie/docs/guide.md

   one plus the number of loops and if statements.
 Simply put, it provides an upper bound on the number of test cases needed to obtain branch coverage of the code.
-It is recommended to run it during the git hook precommit.
+It is recommended to run it during the git hook pre-commit.

 - [**Vulture**](https://github.com/jendrikseipp/vulture): finds unused
   code in Python programs.
 This is useful for cleaning up and finding bugs in large code bases.
-Due to the dynamic nature of Python, static code analysers such as Vulture are likely to miss some dead code.
+Due to the dynamic nature of Python, static code analysers such as *Vulture* are likely to miss some dead code.
   However, it can be a very useful tool for improving code quality.
-It uses static code analysis, it is self-testing and has full test coverage, it complements pyflakes and has the same output syntax, it sorts classes and functions by size and it supports Python >= 3.6, these are some of the main features of *vulture*.
+It uses static code analysis, it is self-testing and has full test coverage, it complements pyflakes and has the same output syntax, it sorts classes and functions by size and it supports Python >= 3.6, these are some of the main features of *Vulture*.

 - [**pydocstyle**](http://www.pydocstyle.org/en/stable/): is a static
   analysis tool for checking compliance with Python docstring